motoronik/TwigSpreadsheetBundle/README.md

 **Required by this bundle:**

  * PHP 7.0 or newer
- * Symfony 3.2 or newer
+ * Symfony 5.0 or newer
+ * Twig 3.0 or newer

 **Required by PhpSpreadsheet:**